Quantum-Accelerators/quacc/docs/user/wflow_engine/executors2.md

 # Worked Examples

 In this section, we provide a few examples going through the entire process to deploy recipes remotely for some commonly used workflow engines.
 The precise configuration details will depend on your given compute setup.
-Nonetheless, we have provided two examples here (one for [Perlmutter at NERSC](https://docs.nersc.gov/systems/perlmutter/) and the other for [Adroit at Princeton](https://researchcomputing.princeton.edu/systems/adroit)) for you to build from.
+Nonetheless, we have provided examples here for [Perlmutter at NERSC](https://docs.nersc.gov/systems/perlmutter/) that you can build from.

 !!!
 Hint